zxue/deploying-and-troubleshooting-maximo-predict/README.md

 c.
 Apply the changes and activate Manage.

 This step can take more than 2 hours.
 When done, MAS Manage will active in the MAS workspace.

-3. Deploy Maximo Monitor from the MAS Admin Console

-While it is possible to run the Ansible playbook to install Maximo Monitor, it is much easier to deploy it from the MAS console.
-For more details, check [Deploying IBM Maximo Monitor](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=a-maximo-monitor).

-4. Deploy Maximo Predict from the MAS Admin Console

-While it is possible to run the Ansible playbook to install Maximo Predict, it is much easier to deploy it from the MAS console.
-For more details, check [Deploying IBM Maximo Predict](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=a-maximo-predict).

-Note that you will deploy Maximo Predict first and then activate it.

 ## Acknowledgement